2022 AP Course Exam schedule and test-day instructions

 Click here for test-day instructions for what to bring, what not to bring.

 All students need their student ID at the test.

 Doublecheck the location of the test.
 Many tests ARE NOT at Newport.
 Students with approved SSD accommodations should look for a message from their counselor regarding test location.

 College & Career testing opportunities for Newport students

-Bellevue School District sponsors free opportunities for students to take a number of career planning, college admissions, and Advanced Placement exams.
+Bellevue School District sponsors opportunities for students to take a number of career planning, college admissions, and Advanced Placement exams.